Outdoor notices: Sunday, Sept. 22, 2013

 • South Connellsville Rod and Gun Club holds trap shooting every Monday starting at 5 p.m.
 The public is welcome.

-• Ellsworth Sportsmen's Club will hold a rimfire money shoot and 12-gauge meat shoot starting at noon Sept.
-15. There will be a flintlock money shoot and 12-gauge meat shoot at noon Oct.
+• Ellsworth Sportsmen's Club will hold a flintlock money shoot and 12-gauge meat shoot at noon on Oct.
 6. The club's trap range is open Fridays at 7 p.m. for league and practice shooting.
 Cost is $4 per round and the public is welcome.
 Food and drinks are available for purchase.
 A bike run to benefit the trap and rifle range is being held July 27.
 Call 724-945-5275 or visit ellsworthsportsmen.com.

 • The Lawrence County Sportsman's Association in Wampum opens its shotgun and .22 rifle ranges to the public Wednesdays starting at 4:30 p.m. and Saturdays and Sundays from 9 a.m. to 3 p.m.
 Call 724-562-1075.